 Several pork producers have observed improvements in gut health in herds with recurring problems with ileitis (porcine proliferative enteropathy) when they added DDGS to finishing diets.
 Lawsonia intracellularis, a microaerophil bacteria that infects immature epithelial cells located in the crypts of the small intestine, causes ileitis.
-The organism inhibits intestinal cell maturation, which causes cells to multiply without being sloughed off.
-As a result, the intestinal wall thickens, and in acute cases, hemorrhaging occurs.
+The organism inhibits intestinal cell maturation, which causes cells multiply without being sloughed off.
+As a result, the intestinal wall thickens and hemorrhages.

-We conducted three disease challenge studies

-where healthy pigs were infected with Lawsonia intracellularis to study the effects of various dietary treatments, including adding 10 or 20% DDGS to the diet, on the incidence and severity of intestinal lesions.
+We conducted three disease challenge studies where we infected healthy pigs with Lawsonia intracellularis to study the effects of various dietary treatments, including adding 10 or 20% DDGS to the diet, on the incidence and severity of intestinal lesions.
 Conducting disease challenge studies to measure dietary effects on gastrointestinal health is difficult due to the challenge of administering an inoculation dose comparable to field conditions.
-However, it appears that there may be some benefits of adding DDGS to diets to improve gut health of pigs when confronted with a Lawsonia infection, but our results have been inconsistent.
+It appears that there may be some benefits of adding DDGS to diets to improve gut health of pigs when confronted with a Lawsonia infection, but our results have been inconsistent.

 In our first study, we greatly exceeded the inoculation dose of Lawsonia and observed no benefit of feeding diets containing 10 or 20% DDGS on reducing the incidence or severity of intestinal lesions caused by ileitis.
-In our second study, pigs were infected with an inoculation dose close to our goal of $1 \ge 10^8$ and caused the majority of the pigs to become infected.
+In our second study, pigs were infected with an inoculation dose close to our goal of 1×10^8 and caused the majority of the pigs to become infected.
 In this study, adding 10% DDGS reduced the overall prevalence and severity of gastrointestinal tract lesions similar to the response from adding a recommended BMD and chlortetracycline therapeutic regimen.
 However, there were no additive effects when both antimicrobials and DDGS were combined in the diet.
 In the third experiment, we used the same infection dose in the second experiment-a dose considered by most veterinarians to be much higher than the infection dosage found in commercial swine operations-and the same source of pigs.
 But, both lesion incidence and severity were much more severe than in the second experiment.
 DDGS tended to provide some benefit toward reducing the incidence and severity of intestinal lesions in this experiment.
 But, adding 5% soy hulls to the diet tended to provide a greater benefit.
-This beneficial effect of DDGS may be due to its high insoluble fiber content (42%) and/or the presence of compounds with nutraceutical properties.
-Furthermore, providing DDGS or other sources of insoluble fiber in the diet may provide gut health benefits during a modern ileitis challenge, but does not consistently alleviate the incidence and severity of lesions during severe infections.
+This beneficial effect of DDGS may be due to its high insoluble fiber content-42%-and/or the presence of compounds with nutraceutical properties.

-Do you want more information on feeding new generation DDGS to livestock and poultry?
+Do you want more information on feeding "new generation" DDGS to livestock and poultry?

-For more information on feeding DDGS to swine or other livestock, visit the University of Minnesota DDGS web site at www.ddgs.umn.edu.
+For more information on feeding DDGS to swine, visit the University of Minnesota DDGS web site at: www.ddgs.umn.edu